Satvik-Gupta/Satvik-Gupta/README.md

 ### Glad to see you here! 🤩 &nbsp;

 I am a passionate self-taught programmer from India.
-- 🔭 I’m 3nd year B.Tech Computer Science student at IIIT Kota with excellent academic record and keen interest in competitive programming and software development.
+- 🔭 I’m final year B.Tech Computer Science student at IIIT Kota with excellent academic record and keen interest in competitive programming and software development.
 - 🌱 I’m currently learning Advanced Data Structures.
 - 🥅 2021 Goals: Contribute more to Open Source projects, Solve 700 programming questions.